devfile/registry-viewer/README.md

 Notes:

-- For devfile hosts (environment variable or config file) specify a remote url or a local folder structure and `index.json` that follows the `devfile/api` spec.
+- For devfile hosts (environment variable or config file) specify a remote url or a local directory structure and `index.json` that follows the `devfile/api` spec.
 - You can have infinitely many sources as long as the name for the source repository is different.
 - There are two types of source types, url and local.
   - url is for specifying a remote hosts.